chef-boneyard/chef-web-docs-2016/includes_server_backup_restore/includes_server_backup_restore_ha.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+.. note:: This section only appplicable if you are running an EC11x version

 To configure backups on the backend servers in a |ha| configuration, set a |cron| job in ``/etc/cron.d/opc_snapshot`` similar to the following:

 .. code-block:: bash